University endorsement required. See How to Apply below for more details.

 Marshall Scholars are deep thinkers who are prepared to lead in multiple sectors and have the ability to get things done.
 Candidates are evaluated on academic achievement, leadership potential, social commitment, and communication skills.

-- graduating senior, recent graduate (within two years of graduation date), or current graduate/professional student or recent graduate.
+- be a graduating senior, recent graduate (within two years of graduation date), or current graduate/professional student or recent graduate

 Marshall Scholars typically have:

 - an outstanding record of academic performance and achievement

 - demonstrated potential to make a significant contribution to society

 - a clear vision for how they will make a difference